bktran8/Product-Lookup/README.md

 # Product-Lookup-Data-Structures---Java
-Implemented hashtables and search trees to develop part of a checkout system
+Implemented hashtables, linked lists, and search trees to create part of a checkout system